OOI-RCA-APL/ceres/docs/development.md

 psql postgres -c "CREATE DATABASE ceres_test OWNER ceres TEMPLATE template0 LC_COLLATE 'C' LC_CTYPE 'C'"
 ```

-The `C` collation matters.
-Text ordering follows the database's collation, and the suite asserts
+The `C` collation is recommended rather than required.
+Ceres names its own collation when it orders
-specific orderings that match SQLite's byte ordering.
-A database created with a locale such as
+text, so ordering does not depend on how the database was created, and the harness checks the
-`en_US.utf8` orders case-insensitively and fails a handful of filter tests.
-The harness checks this
+collation on startup only to keep the test database representative of the recommended deployment.
-on startup and says so rather than letting those failures look like real bugs.
+See `2026-07-27-string-ordering-design.md`.

 The database is deliberately separate from the one a local deployment uses, because the suite
 deletes rows and drops schemas wholesale.
 Set `CERES_TEST_POSTGRES_URL` to point somewhere else.